icirauqui/fisheye_matcher/README.md

 ![Screenshot](.readme/epipolar1.png)

-We pressent a new implementation for the matching process applying epipolar geometry in a different manner.
+We present a new implementation for the matching process applying epipolar geometry in a different manner.
 Instead of distorting the points, we'll compute a plane with the line and the camera center of the second image.
 Then we calculate lines by joining the camera center with the keypoints in camera 2.
 If the angle between this line and the previously computed plane is lesser than a pre-defined threshold, then the keypoint is a candidate for matching with the original one from camera 1.

 ![Screenshot](.readme/epipolar2.png)